SamuelMaddox/personal-site/dev-notes/new-react-app/step-z-update-project-readme.md

 | 2.75rem  | 44px       | 33pt       |
 | 2.875rem | 46px       | 35pt       |
 | 3.0rem   | 48px       | 36pt       |

+## SCRUM Notes

+### Agile Manifesto

+**INDIVIDUALS AND INTERACTIONS** --- over processes and tools\
+**WORKING SOFTWARE** --- over comprehensive documentation\
+**CUSTOMER COLLABORATION** --- over contract negotiation\
+**RESPONDING TO CHANGE** --- over following a plan

+That is, while there is value in the items on the right, we value the items on the left more.

+### Story Statuses

+- New -> Refine -> Estimate -> Hold (For Dependencies) -> Ready -> Active -> In QA -> Demo -> Done

+### Definition of Ready

+- Includes a clear statement of the business value.
+- There are no outstanding questions or decisions required by the business.
+- Dependencies have been identified
+- Has acceptance criteria defined.
+- Has an estimate.

+### Definition of Done

+- Story meets all acceptance criteria.
+- Code meets all criteria defined in the [Pull Request Checklist](#pull-request-checklist).
+- Code has been peer reviewed by at least 2 other developers.
+- Code has been deployed to QA.
+- Code has been tested and signed off by QA.
+- Story has been demoed to and signed off by the Product Owner (if it is a non technical story).